cdapio/cdap/docs/developer-guide/source/advanced.rst

 ================
 Now that you've looked at the advanced features of CDAP, take a look at:

-- `Querying Datasets with SQL <query.html>`__,
+- `Ingesting Data <ingest.html>`__,
-  which covers ad-hoc querying of CDAP Datasets using SQL.
+  which covers tools and applications for getting your data into CDAP.